Lux Christian Academy: Policies & Handbook

 Necklaces: Long chains are not permitted.
 If students choose to wear necklaces, they should be short and simple.

 Earrings: Girls: Only stud earrings are allowed.
-Dangly or hoop earrings are not permitted.
+Dangling or hoop earrings are not permitted.

 Boys: Earrings are not allowed.